-The Company operates in a single operating segment by selling products to an international network of independent distributors that operates in an integrated manner from market to market.
+The Company operates in a single operating segment by selling products directly to customers and through an international network of independent distributors that operates in an integrated manner from market to market.
 Commissions and incentives expenses are the Company's largest expense comprised of the commissions paid to its independent distributors.
 The Company manages its business primarily by managing its international network of independent distributors.
 The Company disaggregates revenue in two geographic regions: the Americas region and the Asia/Pacific & Europe region.